miguelrfernandes/boat-management-system/README.md

 # Boat Management System

+This repository houses the project that was developed for the Information Systems and Databases course at Instituto Superior Técnico during the 1st semester of the 2022/2023 academic year.

+##

+### Click on this image to access the video explanation of the project:

 [<img src="https://img.youtube.com/vi/CYcBWsOI6Yg/maxresdefault.jpg" width="50%">](https://www.youtube.com/watch?v=CYcBWsOI6Yg "Boat Management System")

-This repository houses the project that was developed for the Information Systems and Databases course at Instituto Superior Técnico during the 1st semester of the 2022/2023 academic year.
+##

 ### Scan this QR code to access the developed web application: